The Mysterious Sisters

 With the muzzle pointed at me, she said she didn't know what it was, yet her finger was on the trigger.
 My body stiffened with a start.

-… Niku reacted to my subtle reaction and stood in front of me as if to block the way.
+… Niku reacted to my subtle reaction and stepped in front of me like a shield.
 God, this girl is so cool…

 "Oh, you reacted?
 As I thought—"

-"Of course I'd react if you casually point killing intent at me.
-Besides, don't you actually know how to use that thing?
-You seem quite accustomed to it."
+"Of course I'd react when someone casually points killing intent at me.
+And you clearly know how to use that thing, don't you?
+You seemed quite accustomed to it."

 "Mu, now that you mention it…"